 If you would like to contact Angela Scott or any of the Eastern Partnership UK (SEND) team then please don’t hesitate to call 01438 845 734 or email email@example.com

 *Note.
 There is interchangeable use of the term SEN/SEND used throughout this website.

 Angela has an Advanced Diploma, an MA in specific learning difficulties (dyslexia) and over 35 years of experience as a teacher working in a variety of leadership roles across all phases of education and within large organisations.

-She has set up and run a range of education teams and services focusing on improving outcomes for children and young people with SEND and in recent years was head of the specialist teaching services in Cambridgeshire.
+She has set up and run a range of education teams and services focusing on improving outcomes for children and young people with SEND both as head of the specialist teaching services in Cambridgeshire and as part of a range of other roles.
 Her time as SEN HUB coordinator for the National Strategies enabled her to lead on a series of high profile projects working in partnership with schools and SEN leads from local authorities across the east region.

 Angela has continued this regional work and is the lead for a wide range of SEND certificated and accredited professional development initiatives including the National Award for SEN Coordination and the SEN Masters suite.

 She is author of a number of innovative self-evaluation tools for improving leadership of SEND in schools and settings, and regularly leads training and professional development events working in partnership with regional and national bodies.